Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/insert-iterator-class.md

 ### <a name="parameters"></a>Parametry

-A `insert_iterator` adresování další umístění, do které můžou být uložené hodnotu.
+A `insert_iterator` adresování další umístění, do kterého mohou být uloženy hodnotu.

 ### <a name="remarks"></a>Poznámky

-Operátory preincrementation a postincrementation vrátí stejný výsledek.
+Operátory preincrementation a postincrementation vrací stejný výsledek.

 ### <a name="example"></a>Příklad